 #5: Dog Bone Inlay Leash Rack With a Mini Shelf (The Entryway Upgrade Your Golden Deserves)

-You know that moment you walk in the door and your golden absolutely loses it — leash flying, paws everywhere, and somehow the leash ends up on the floor, the couch, or just… gone?
-Yeah.
-Mine too.
+And you know how when you walk in the door your golden absolutely just LOST IT?
+The leash flying everywhere, paws flying everywhere, and somehow the leash is on the floor, on the couch, or just gone??

 Prep Time: 30 min | Active Project Time: 3–4 hours | Difficulty Level: Intermediate